peurman/peurman/README.md

 ### Hi there!👋

-My name is <b>Esteban Manrupe</b>, an Electronics Engineer in a full process of reinvention, with an imminent goal: to become a <b>Full Stack Web Developer</b>.
+My name is <b>Esteban Manrupe</b>, an Electronics Engineer in a full process of reskilling, with an imminent goal: to become a <b>Full Stack Web Developer</b>.
 <br>

 🛠️ Languages and Tools: